-- 21.92 Notwithstanding anything to the contrary, two (2) severances for single residential use shall be permitted on lands described as PIN 73346-0998, Parcel 29709 S.W.S., Part of Part 1, Plan 53R-13613 in Lot 4, Concession 1, Township of Rayside.(OPA 78) - 21.93 Notwithstanding anything to the contrary on lands described as Parcel 48999, Part 1, Plan 53R-12469, Lot 2, Concession 3, Township of Hanmer, the severance of one lot with both the severed and retained lots having minimum lot areas of approximately 0.30 hectares.(OPA 77) - 21.94 Notwithstanding anything to the contrary those lands described as Parcel 375, Part 4, Plan 53R-18782, Lot 4, Concession 3, Township of Hanmer may permit the severance of three lots, each with a minimum area of 2 hectares and a minimum frontage of 104 metres and a retained parcel with an area of 10 hectares, where the original parent parcel has already had the maximum 3 lots allowed to be severed from the property in the Rural designated since June 14, 2006.(OPA 83) - 21.95 Notwithstanding anything to the contrary, the City will require the dedication of land for parks and recreational purposes as a condition of development or redevelopment for lands described as PIN 73579-0273, Parcels 18627 & 15636 S.E.S, Lot 129, Plan M-139, in Lot 1, Concession 3, Township of McKim, otherwise known as Royal Canadian Legion Branch 76.
+- 212.69 Notwithstanding anything to the contrary, a mobile home dwelling shall be permitted as a garden suite accessory to a single detached dwelling on lands described as PIN 73378-0260, Lot 2, Plan M-531, Parcel 21776 S.W.S., in Lot 8, Concession 4, Township of Waters. - 212.70 Notwithstanding anything to the contrary those lands described as Parcel 25272 SES, Part of Lot 12, Concession 5, Township of Dill may be permitted to have a transport terminal use with a maximum building area of approximately 590m. - 21.95 Notwithstanding anything to the contrary, the City will require the dedication of land for parks and recreational purposes as a condition of development or redevelopment for lands described as PIN 73579-0273, Parcels 18627 & 15636 S.E.S, Lot 129, Plan M-139, in Lot 1, Concession 3, Township of McKim, otherwise known as Royal Canadian Legion Branch 76.
 Payment-in-lieu of parkland dedication will not be accepted by the City.
-The City will ensure that such dedication will protect the views to Ramsey Lake. - 21.97 Notwithstanding anything to the contrary those lands described as Part 1, Plan 53R-19093, and remainder of Parcel 234 SWS, Lot 4, Concession 5, Township of Rayside may be severed to create one new parcel, having a minimum lot area of 0.8ha (2 acres) and a minimum lot frontage of 60M (197 ft.)(OPA 89)
+The City will ensure that such dedication will protect the views to Ramsey Lake.